COVID-19 Secure - places of worship

-The challenges COVID-19 has presented to churches and other places of worship have been particularly significant.
+The challenges COVID-19 has presented to places of worship have been particularly significant.
 Not being able to provide spiritual support face to face in the local community at a time of national crisis being one of them.

 Deciding how to do this in your own particular circumstances will be key.
 You will want to do everything that is practicable given the risk presented.
-This means following closely any guidance provided by your denomination and applying it, whilst recognising you will not be able to eliminate completely the risk that the virus presents.
+This means following closely any local restrictions that might be in place, official guidance provided by Government or Devolved Administrations and any guidelines provided by your denomination.
+In doing this, you will need to apply these whilst recognising you will not be able to eliminate the risk that the virus presents completely.

 and Northern Ireland

-As your premises have been shut for some time, you will want to check that they remain in good condition.
-This will include checking that utilities, heating and water systems, work and emergency equipment (such as, fire-fighting or fire detection equipment) remains safe.
+- If your premises have been shut for some time, you will want to check that they remain in good condition.
+This will include making sure that utilities, heating and water systems, work and emergency equipment (such as, fire-fighting or fire detection equipment) remains safe.
 This includes any statutory inspections that might be required.
 You may also want to check footpaths and that there are no accumulations of waste that could present an additional hazard.

 - In starting up any equipment, such as heating, you should make sure that this is done safely following any necessary procedures.